You've got questions? We've got answers.

 EDUCATION & AWARENESS PROJECTS

-How can I involve my school in your education work?
+- How can I involve my school in your education work?

 Are you a student?
 The best way to involve your school is through an awareness or fundraising event.
 Consider visiting classrooms, writing a paper, or using your school club or sports team to raise funds for a clean water project.
 We’re here to help you plan.
-Just shoot us an email
+Just send us an email

 Are you a parent or educator?
 DigDeep believes that water–as it relates to science, world cultures, history economics–should be a key educational focus!
 Just send us an email and we’ll be happy to discuss your goals and help you plan a social activity, a skype lecture or even a classroom visit.
 Send an email

-Why does DigDeep also plan education and awareness projects?
+- Why does DigDeep also plan education and awareness projects?

 Providing clean water to those who live without it is an essential step in protecting their human rights.
 To better strengthen support for the human right to water more generally, however, DigDeep believes we must also change the way people think about water.